slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 <!--
 > *"My family history begins with me, but yours ends with you."  -- Iphicrates*
 > *"If children feel safe, they can take risks, ask questions, make mistakes, learn to trust, share their feelings and grow."  -- Alfie Kohn*

+- A father is the one who reveals the truth about life to the kids.
+A mother is the one who comforts them after hearing it.
 -->

 > *"Teach your children early what you learned late." (...)